 Trick-or-treating seems to be going out of style in many communities.
 Church carnivals and alternatives are taking its place.
-Those are fun, pretty safe and low stress for parents.
+Those are fun, pretty safe and low stress for parents in case levels rise as a parent you can always get the best CBD oil for pain and stress prescribed.
 However, Little Rock still has some neighborhoods that are trick-or-treating friendly so kids can experience this fun, annual tradition.
 Plus, it’s fun for homeowners to see the kids.

 My neighborhood and others in Little Rock still get dozens of trick-or-treaters every year.
 Last year, I had over 100 kids visit on Halloween night.
 Many families who live in apartments, neighborhoods without sidewalks or neighborhoods that are otherwise unfriendly to pedestrian chose to migrate to another neighborhood to trick-or-treat.
 I think that has always been a popular option.
 When I was a kid, we would look for the biggest houses and the best decorations.
 Those houses were the ones where you would get the best candy.
 Here are a few neighborhoods that fit that description.

 It’s not unsafe to trick-or-treat in Little Rock as long as you are careful.
 As always, be sure to follow all the safety tips.
 No neighborhood is 100% safe.